pothirajp/simple-account-balance-ios/README.md

 ## Current State

-The application is structured using MVVM pattern with:
+The application is structured using simple MVVM pattern with in single ContentView.swift :

 - **Models:** `BankAccount`, `Transaction`, `TransactionType`
 - **ViewModel:** `ATMViewModel` (ObservableObject)